 But what happens when we are not happy with the way we look?
 We try to change our physical appearance and, in most cases, people never get the results they want.
 This is when taking selfies can even become deadly.
 For example, a case report shows that a British teenager once attempted suicide after he had failed to find the perfect light and pose for taking a selfie.

-By taking selfies, some people are only looking for getting the attention and the approval of others.
+By taking selfies, some people are only looking for the attention and the approval of others.
 On the other hand, if we learn to be less self-absorbed and draw our attention to things that matter more in life, we will not have to suffer from the dangerous, sometimes deadly phenomenon, known as selfie.
 You might be thinking you are enjoying a moment of fun, while in fact you are more likely putting yourself and others in danger.
-However, now as you are more aware of signs for selfie dangers, you might need to consider ways of protecting yourselves against the dangerous consequences selfies can lead to.
+However, now as you are more aware of the possible dangers, you might need to consider ways of protecting yourselves against the dangerous consequences of sharing too much information online.